AdobeDocs/experience-manager-screens.en/help/user-guide/experience-fragments-in-screens.md

    ![screen_shot_2019-07-26at82844pm](assets/screen_shot_2019-07-26at82844pm.png)

    j.
-Select the check mark so you can complete the process.
+Click the check mark so you can complete the process.

 ### Validating the Result {#validating-the-result}